rohanmayya/playfabmultiplayer-unity-handbook/README.md

 Then build your docker image, after `cd`ing into your game server folder.
 `docker build -t myregistry.io/linuxgameserver:0.1 .`

+Then run `SetupLinuxContainersOnWindows.ps1`.
+This will create a docker network for you by the name of PlayFab.

 You can verify this worked by typing `docker network ls`.
 You will see `playfab` as a network that was just created.
 ![image](https://user-images.githubusercontent.com/32911377/152686580-5e889ea4-d893-4b98-87bf-ce6033761326.png)